PatrickMalolepszy/Delivery-System/use-cases.md

 # Receive Shipment:
-Transport vehicle arrives at destination location.
+Transport vehicle arrives at the destination location.
 A receiver records the time that the delivery has arrived.
 The transport cargo is unloaded in parts, with each item being recorded into the location's inventory.
 Once the cargo is fully unloaded a printable receipt is generated to record the successful delivery.

 # Warehouse Delivery Departure:
-1. Product id is selected and searched in warehouse.
+1. The product id is selected and searched in the warehouse.
 2. Product(or products ) are packed with right label and address.
-3. Product is scanned from warehouse and loaded in vehicle.
+3. The product is scanned from the warehouse and loaded in the vehicle.
-4. Product reach destination either(client or another ware house to shipped to next location)
+4. Product reach destination either(client or another warehouse to shipped to next location)
-5. Step 1-4 is repeated until product reach the customer and its recorded on system making cycle complete.
+5. Step 1-4 is repeated until the product reaches the customer and its recorded on the system making cycle complete.